jhollinger/occams-record/README.md

         # load the orders
         eager_load(:orders) {

-          # load the customer who made the order, but only their name
+          # load the customers who made the orders, but only their names
           eager_load(:customer, ->(q) { q.select("name") })
         }
       }.